 Tucked away in the heart of Big Sur is Pfeiffer Big Sur State Park.
 The park is about an hour south of Carmel on the beautiful and curvy Highway 1 with campsites and hiking trails along the Big Sur River Gorge.
 We knew that Big Sur was gorgeous from previous times driving through but were so excited to experience this amazing area for the day and get to camp in the forest with the mountains sheltering us from the winter weather.

 We woke up early Christmas morning and quietly got into the already packed up truck and headed south along the coast for a Christmas day adventure!
 Winter along the northern California coast is stunning!
-It is usually fog free which allows you to see for days down the coast and out to sea.
+It is usually fog-free which allows you to see for days down the coast and out to sea.
 The 3+ hour drive from Santa Rosa to Big Sur was filled with gorgeous views and a ton of anticipation for all the amazing things we were about to experience!

 After stopping at one of the most photographed bridges, Bixby Bridge (built in 1932 with beautiful architecture), along with the hundreds of other tourists we reached our second destination for the day, McWay Falls.
 The park was closed!
 The entire park!
 Researching prior to the trip we knew part of the Overlook Trail was closed to due hazardous conditions but didn’t expect the entire park to be closed.

 Several people were parked alongside the road and walking along.
-We stopped to see what we would be able to see, it was all blocked off so we walked up Highway 1 a little and could sneak a peak of the falls from the road.
+We stopped to see what we would be able to see, it was all blocked off so we walked up Highway 1 a little and could sneak a peek of the falls from the road.
 Careful, this was not the safest thing to do but it was one of the items on our list to visit while we were there.
 Most people were respectful of the park being closed and did not cross the barriers.

 After this slight disappointment, we headed to our next destination…Pfeiffer Beach!

 Pfeiffer Beach is about 1 mile south of Pfeiffer Big Sur State Park.
 There is no sign that says where to turn and cell service in the area is spotty.
-Sycamore Canyon Road is a sharp right hand turn just before the Pfeiffer Canyon Bridge.
+Sycamore Canyon Road is a sharp right-hand turn just before the Pfeiffer Canyon Bridge.
 If you cross the bridge, go to the next road and make a U-Turn and go back.
 It’s totally worth seeking it out!
 The narrow road wound down through a wooded canyon with houses dotting the drive.
 At the bottom there’s an entrance kiosk, parking is $10 and crowded on a holiday!
 We were able to get a spot and opted to eat our lunch in the truck since it was windy and cold at the beach.
 It was Christmas day, what else should we have expected?

 People watching here is great!
 So many families and dogs walking back and forth.
 Some were bundled up and some were completely unprepared.
 Thankfully we had half of our jackets with us for this trip to choose from since we were going to be in so many various climates!

 All bundled up, we strolled down to the beach cameras in hand and hoods up!
 We had read on California Through My Lens’ blog that we might be able to see purple sand after a rain.
-Well it rained the day before we were there so our hopes were high!
+Well, it rained the day before we were there so our hopes were high!
 The majority of the people stayed in the cove where it was a little more protected from the wind.
 We looked around and saw the famous PURPLE SAND!
 PURPLE SAND!!
 Not dyed, not hallucinating, not losing our minds…we were really seeing purple sand!!
 Apparently the purple hue is from minerals in the sand, this beach tends to have more garnet.
 So crazy!
 Love mother nature!

 We passed by people playing with their kids, dogs chasing balls, and others lounging and turned the corner to brave the wind and see the arched rock that the Local Adventurers had posted.
 The tide was a bit high so it was mostly waves attacking us at the shore as we watched the waves shoot through the arched rock just a few hundred feet away.
-It was so gorgeous with the sandstone rock, white bubbly water shooting through the arch, purple sand at our feet and blue skies above.
+It was so gorgeous with the sandstone rock, white bubbly water shooting through the arch, purple sand at our feet, and blue skies above.
 So amazing!!!
 Had it not been so windy we would have stayed longer!

 We had quite the list of places to see in Big Sur we headed back to the truck to find our next adventure in Pfeiffer Big Sur State Park.